-Part Two (Coming Soon!) – Other Newsworthy CPSR Updates
+Part Two (Click Here for Part Two) – Other Newsworthy CPSR Updates

 By: Chase Kunk, Vice President, Contracts & Procurement and Michael Carter, Senior Consultant

 The Defense Contract Management Agency’s (DCMA) Contractor Purchasing System Review (CPSR) Group continues to remain highly active in their ongoing pursuit of evaluating the efficiency and effectiveness of contractors’ purchasing practices, and compliance with applicable laws, regulations and contract requirements.
 According to DCMA, the CPSR Group scheduled 134 CPSRs in the government fiscal year 2015 (ending September 30) and completed 121.
 In October 2016, DCMA released the following list of the most common areas of purchasing system deficiencies (based on DCMA-issued CPSR Reports) from fiscal year 2015:

 - Price Analysis

 - Defense Priority and Allocation System (DPAS)